JoeRourke123/Paster/README.md

-# PasteyBoi
+# Paster
-Pretty much just a Pastebin
+What started out as a pastebin became so much more...